 The cost to attend college for a full year is more than tuition alone.
 There are additional room and board, books and supplies, personal and transportation expenses.
 Do not let the total costs shown below determine your college choice.
 Make sure you check what Financial aid is available to help pay for college.

 Average Annual Expense for a Resident Undergraduate Attending Full-Time at a Minnesota College, 2015-2016

-*** Tuition and fees vary slightly among individual state universities and state colleges.
+* Tuition and fees vary slightly among individual state universities and state colleges.
 Charges are the weighted average.

-Source: Minnesota Office of Higher Education for tuition data; U.S. Department of Education, IPEDS Institutional Characteristics Survey
+Source: Minnesota Office of Higher Education for tuition data; U.S. Department of Education, IPEDS Institutional Characteristics Survey for other data

 Students pay tuition for classes and instruction provided by the college.
 In addition, there are fees automatically charged for services such as the health center, library or student activities.

 To view current tuition and fees at each college, click on one of the following:

 This refers to the basic price of living at the school during the academic year.
 "Room" refers to housing, whether it's in an on-campus dormitory or off-campus.
 "Board" refers to the price of eating, whether it's in the college cafeteria or buying food and preparing meals yourself.

 Not all room and board options are available at all schools.
 Many two-year schools do not have on-campus housing.
 Some larger schools only have college housing for undergraduates or only for first- and second-year students.
 Some colleges do not allow students to live off campus until their third or fourth year.
 Contact individual schools for specific details.